IdeaCore/Titanium-probtn-android/README.md

 All the settings are taken from the server so you can customize the appearance of the button by simply changing the on the server side.
 The server address is [admin.probtn.com](http://admin.probtn.com/ "admin.probtn.com").
 After all the data loaded from the server the button would appear automatically.

+Now ProBtn is not visible on the devices with Android lower than 4.1.
+You can enable ProBtn for older Andoird versions changing "Android Min Api Level" parameter ("Fine Tuning" tab).

 Known issues
 ---------------